Asquera/elasticsearch-jruby-river/README.md

 # JRuby Rivers for ElasticSearch

 This is a meta river that allows you to implement Rivers using JRuby.
+As an added bonus, allows those rivers to be changed and reloaded at cluster runtime.

 ## Minor warning